CarND-EuroBots/CarND-Capstone/README.md

       $ ./run.py --rosbag <path_to_rosbag>

-* Build and run code on Carla (GPU always enabled):
+* Build and run code on Carla (GPU always enabled, Ubuntu only):

       $ ./run.py --carla